trenaldas/hush-hush/README.md

  |  _  | |_| \__ \ | | |_____|  _  | |_| \__ \ | | |
  |_| |_|\__,_|___/_| |_|     |_| |_|\__,_|___/_| |_|
 ```

+Some recommendations.
+If for any reason you have to reinstall the package,
+make sure `hush-hush.yml` file has no secrets under the environment you are re-installing it.